solita/solita.github.com/_posts/2019-04-18-safer-and-cleaner-seas-stm.md

 ### Conclusion

 The information available in the STM network is already being used to supplement existing navigation systems and communication methods, making them more intelligent.
-Right now it's used just as one of the ways to cross-check information.
+Right now, it's used just as one of the ways to cross-check information.
 Traditional ways of working are still the main way of working at sea.
 But one day soon, marine traffic will catch up with air traffic.

 Improved communication, more efficient use of resources, less pollution, are some of the short term benefits we are already enjoying.
 On the longer term, we will probably see more intelligent algorithms taking over some of the routine work.
 Having more operational data available will definitely bring benefits for data analysis and larger scale optimizations as well.
 It seems future seas will be much safer than cleaner than they are today.